anton-k/mig/docs/src/04-other-monads.md

 ### How to run Reader based server

-So to run the readerT server we need to convert it to `IO`-based server and we can run it with usual `runServer` function:
+So to run the `ReaderT` server we need to convert it to `IO`-based server and we can run it with usual `runServer` function: